Lyrical Moments | Singapore Wedding Photography

 4. Good photography is not about how well-equipped you are, it’s about how well you use your equipment.

-5. When in doubt, please refer to point #1 icon smile Tools of the Trade inside the Wedding Photographers bag (part 1)
+5. When in doubt, please refer to point #1 🙂

 Ok, here’s a snap shot of my bag just before I packed the contents into my dry box.